 Shuffle the Drink Deck and place it where everyone can reach it.
 Leave space for a discard pile next to the Drink Deck.

 Each player takes a player mat, a red marker, a clear marker, and one of the Character Decks.
-The player playing Remy also takes a number of Remy's Marks equal to the number of players in the game minus one.
+Each player also takes the extra material for that character and sets it up as described in the document "The Characters".